Sweet Desire, Wicked Fate

 “Are you sure he was a real officer?”
 Jaden asked.
 “He didn’t even have a uniform.”

 “So.
-Are you ready to tell me what happened?”
-Leaving her breakfast on the kitchen counter, Brooke sat at the table beckoning Jaden to sit in the chair next to her.
+Are you ready to tell me where you were?”
+Leaving her breakfast on the kitchen counter, Brooke sat at the table and beckoned Jaden to sit in the chair next to her.
 “I promise I won’t overreact.”

 Jaden eyed the bowl of cereal still on the counter.
 Ava was right.
 She was disgusting.
 Her mom couldn’t even eat in the same room with her.
 Jaden’s hand hovered over a patch of her poison ivy as she fought the urge to scratch her sores.
 She sat on the edge of the seat.
 Her thoughts hopped around as she searched for the right thing to say.